ANYhackerfort/Fergenson_Lab_Backend/README.md

 This will produce the `WebSocketWithOpenCV` binary.

+> [!IMPORTANT]
+> If you add new libraries to Nix and `meson.build`, it is likely you will have
+> to `rm -rf` the build directory and regenerate it with the commands above,
+> due to some quirks with the Nix environment.
+>
+> Additionally, you should `exit` the `nix develop` shell and re-run `nix
+> develop --impure` if you modify any `nix` files.

 ## Solution without package managers, only Meson

+> [!WARNING]
-This approach is not recommended and should only be used if Nix is strictly not available for whatever reason.
+> This approach is not recommended and should only be used if Nix is strictly not
+> available for whatever reason.

 Before setting up this project, ensure that the following libraries and tools are installed on your system: